kerrypan1/brainwalk-urap/kerry/project_report.md

   summary/global/local prompts and cosine-to-text classification using focal loss.
 - **KAPT-inspired descriptions:** detailed class descriptions with shared CoOp-style context.
-This is not full KAPT: KEPLER initialization and per-class KAPT MLPs were not implemented.
+This is not full KAPT, KEPLER initialization and per-class KAPT MLPs were not implemented.
 - **NTE-inspired numerical text:** Zeno gait metrics represented as numerical text and aligned to class text.
 This is an approximate adaptation using a